 Information on "What Counts" for Continuing Education

-Healing Touch Program HTCP Certification Renewal requires significant ongoing education.
+Continuing education requirements are in place to honor the HTCP’s learning, growth and self-development.
+The broad range of education accepted is designed to support the practitioner’s personal interests in continued development of knowledge and skills.
 The expectation is to choose traditional continuing education courses (offered in a physical location) or distant learning programs (online or web-based) or conferences, or a combination of both.

 Here are the specifics of the 75 continuing education hours: